tparchman/F21_BIOL792_coursepage/week11_python6/primer_python6.md

         print(ID_Seq[thing])

 Each iteration through the loop above, "thing" is assigned a key.
 Hence, the code will print to screen each key followed by its value on the following line.

+Here are some examples, based on the little Ctemp dictionary created above, of iterating through dictionaries.

+    Ctemp = {
+       'Tucson': 95,
+        'Truckee': 65,
+        'Reno': 74,
+        'Laramie': 50,
+        'Flagstaff': 75,
+        'Bozeman': 70,
+        'Ketchum': 65
+    }

+    for city in Ctemp.keys():
+        print(city)
+        print(Ctemp[city])

+Above we iterate through the dictionary, and are assigning the keys to the the `city` variable for each time through the loop.
+The first print statement prints each dictionary key (assigned to `city` in this case), the second statement prints the value assigned to each key.
+If you look at your output below, you will see that dictionaries are unordered.

+    for city in Ctemp.keys():
+        print(city)
+        print(Ctemp[city])

+To iterate through a dictionary in an ordered manner, we can use the sorted function to iterate by sorted key value.
+The difference between below and above is the elements are accessed by alphanumeric key value.

+    for city in sorted(Ctemp.keys()):
+        print(city)
+        print(Ctemp[city])

+It is often useful to iterate over both key and values (items) in a dictionary to access both simultaneously via different variable names.
+This is fairly straightforward as well.
+Using the same Ctemp dictionary as above, but assigning variable names to keys, values and using the `.items()` dictionary function:

+    for city, temp in Ctemp.items():
+        print(city) # do something with keys
+        print(temp) # do something with values

+Notic in the above example, variables are assigned between `for` and `in` with the first variable name corresponding with keys, and the second corresponding with values.
+As usual, the names of those variables are arbitrary.

+To finish, here is an example chunk of code to open a file handle, build a dictionary, and then loop through that dictionary.

+    IN = open(sys.argv[1], 'r')

+    ID_Seq={}           # initializing the ID_seq dictionary

+    for Line in IN:
+	    ID = Line.strip('\n') # first line corresponds to an ID Seq = IN.readline() #reading second line .fa, a DNA seq Seq = Seq.strip('\n')
+    	ID_Seq[ID]=Seq      # building the ID_seq dictionary

+    #WORK ON DICTIONARY OUTSIDE OF LIST

+    for id, seq in ID_Seq.items():
+        if re.search("exon", id):
+            OUT1.write(id, 'w')
+            Acount += seq.count('A')
+        else:
+            print("No exon in %s \n" % (id))